 Tamil Nadu Sustainable Development Project (TNSUDP) assisted by World Bank

 The TNSUDP with the assistance of World Bank was launched on 03.06.2015.
-The Project Development objective is to improve urban services in participating ULBs in financially sustainable manner and to pilot improved urban management practices in selected cities.
+The objective of the project is to improve urban services in participating ULBs in financially sustainable manner and to pilot improved urban management practices in selected cities.

-A sum of Rs.599.89 crores has been disbursed as term loan to the ULBs based on the progress of the projects under TNSUDP as on 31.03.2018.
+A sum of Rs.930.57 crores has been disbursed as term loan to the ULBs based on the progress of the projects under TNSUDP as on 31.03.2019.

 Sustainable Municipal Infrastructure Financing – Tamil Nadu (SMIF-TN) assisted by KfW